Proven networking antioxidants

 Other antioxidants play a supporting role to the networking antioxidants.
 The best understood of these network-boosters are bioflavonoids and the mineral selenium.
 Among bioflavonoids, carnosic acid and resveratrol are particularly interesting.
 Carnosic acid is found in the herb rosemary while resveratrol comes from grapes.
 Selenium also supports the network by maintaining the body’s supply of two key enzymes.

-AOR’s Antioxidant Synergy offers the most powerful combination of antioxidants to reduce inflammation and cellular damage that contribute to aging, infertility, heart disease and many other chronic health conditions.
+AOR’s Antioxidant Synergy offers the most powerful combination of antioxidants to reduce inflammation and cellular damage that contribute to aging and chronic health conditions.

 Antioxidant Synergy provides a research-backed combination of synergistic antioxidants for optimal health.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, dairy, eggs, fish or shellfish